Invariants and Home Spaces in Transition Systems and Petri Nets: Observer, systems under study, models, and conceptual models

 \subsection{Systems under study (SuS)}

 We will call \textit{system under study} the original entity be a program or a digital system to be described then verified.
 We are interested in systems evolving or progressing most of the time indefinitely (as in UNITY \cite{ChMi88}).
-They will be performing statements, actions, activities, or reacting to events.
+They will be performing statements, actions, activities, or reacting to events, sharing, consulting, producing, or consuming \textit{resources}.
 They will be handling resources which are consumed, tested, modified, shared, or produced in discrete quantities while statements, actions or activities are being performed.
 Some of these actions could be running in parallel when they are independent of each other or in concurrency when they race for a shared resource.

 In this note, we will consider that a system under study is able to perform a finite number of different elementary or \textit{indivisible} actions (i.e. actions that are not a composition of observable actions) over a finite set of different types of resources.
 This does not prevent systems to present infinite behaviors or being able to produce a resource of a given type in an infinite quantity.
-The dynamic progression of an SuS is modeled by a notion of computation i.e. a sequence finite or infinite of actions altering a set of resources.
+The dynamic \textit{progression} of an SuS is modeled by a notion of \textit{computation} i.e. a sequence finite or infinite of actions altering a set of resources described by a notion of \textit{state}.

+We are interested in the study of the system \textit{behavioral properties} such as reachability (section \ref{sec: reachability}), liveness, boundedness, or fairness (defined in section \ref{sec: behav}).
+That is to say, we are interested by the analysis of these properties along a set of possible progressions of the SuS characterized by the first time they start to be observed (i.e. their initial state).
+In this regard, we will need a model representing a simplified version of our SuS.

-At last, we will not consider the notion of time in terms of dates or duration.
-Therefore, in this note, the words \textit{action} (which often bears a meaning of duration) or \textit{event} (which often is understood as instantaneous) will be synonymous (see for instance \cite{Kuz18}, for an illustration of the difference between the two notions where time is taken into account).
+At last, we will not consider the notion of time in terms of dates or duration but rather in terms of sequencing: something is happening before, after, or at the same time than something else (independently from a notion of causality).
+Therefore, in this note, the words \textit{action} (which often bears a meaning of duration) or \textit{event} (which often is understood as instantaneous) will be synonymous (see for instance \cite{Kuz18}, for an illustration of the difference between the two notions where time (as a duration) is taken into account).